 Banana Breakfast Cookies make a wholesome, yummy breakfast on-the-go.
-These banana oatmeal cookies are naturally sweetened, gluten-free, and perfect for using up ripe bananas!
+This banana recipe is naturally sweetened, gluten-free, and perfect for using up ripe bananas!

 Craving even more healthy-ish cookies?
 You might enjoy Wholesome Breakfast Cookies, One-Bowl Whole Wheat Chocolate Chip Cookies, and Oatmeal Lunchbox Cookies!